-Perhaps one of the most unique aspects in the culture of medical school is the integrative class of students that survive together through the obstacles in this metamorphosis.
-Individually and as a collective whole, we trudge through the same curricular rigors, learning to balance life, work and everything else in between.
-We bond with our fellow classmates, through celebration or suffering.
+Perhaps one of the most unique aspects in the culture of medical school is the integrative class of students that survive together through the obstacles in the metamorphosis to fully fledged physicians.
+Individually and as a collective, we trudge through the same curricular rigors, learning to balance life, work and everything else in between.
+We bond with our fellow classmates, through celebration and struggle.
 Our mutual bonding is a way to observe the diverse background and hidden talents that make our big family unique and multifaceted.
-Beyond our scientific acumen, some of us juggle side-hobbies as musicians, chefs, craftspersons, comedians — and the torrent of talent runs abundant.
+Beyond our scientific acumen, some of us continue to uphold passions such as music, cooking, art and comedy — the torrent of talent runs abundant.

 To Alexis, medicine and the performing arts are one and the same.
 “It’s about people!
-And I love people!”
-He exclaims in enthusiasm when inquired about the similarities between the two fields.
-The people-centric approach and storytelling involved are major attractors for him to pursue medicine as well as performing arts.
-The adaptability, listening, flexibility and critical thinking are also additional overlaps that he has observed.
+And I love people!” he exclaims in enthusiasm when inquired about the similarities between the two fields.
+The people-centric approach and storytelling involved attract him to pursue medicine as well as the performing arts.
+The adaptability, listening, flexibility and critical thinking are also overlaps.

-Having just started medical school, Alexis has loved the burgeoning path of his lifelong passion though he admits to the incredible amounts of studying that already inundate his life.
-Going forward, Alexis intends to keep his extracurricular passions: screenwriting, maintaining his tutoring company and participating in humanitarianism efforts available at his institution.
-Currently, the greatest challenges he foresees is keeping up with the academic rigor while maintaining his various extracurricular interests.
-As any reasonable medical student, his worst worry is being unaware of his own limitations and becoming overly ambitious.
+Having just begun at University of South Carolina-Greenville, Alexis has loved the burgeoning path of his lifelong passion though he admits to the incredible amounts of studying that already inundate his life.
+Going forward, Alexis intends to keep his extracurricular passions: screenwriting, maintaining his tutoring company and pioneering humanitarianism efforts at his institution.
+Currently, the greatest challenges he foresees is keeping up with the academic rigor while balancing life, businesses, and passions.
+His greatest worry is being unaware of his own limitations and becoming overly ambitious, yet all his endeavors work in symbiosis.
 Looking forward to the future, it’s going to be a bright and busy year for Alexis!